jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 - Albert Bandura’s work on attention, retention, reproduction, and motivation (1965).
 - David Wood, Jerome Bruner, and Gail Ross’s work on scaffolded instruction (1976).

-The framework includes the following stages of instruction:
+The framework proposes the following stages of instruction:

 - Focus the lesson
     - Establish purpose